Skip to contents

 family

-Character-vector listing the distribution used for each column of tsdata, where each element must be fixed or normal. family="fixed" is default behavior and assumes that a given variable is measured exactly.
+Character-vector listing the distribution used for each column of tsdata, where each element must be fixed (for no measurement error), normal for normal measurement error using an identity link, gamma for a gamma measurement error using a fixed CV and log-link, bernoulli for a Bernoulli measurement error using a logit-link, or poisson for a Poisson measurement error using a log-link. family="fixed" is default behavior and assumes that a given variable is measured exactly.
 Other options correspond to different specifications of measurement error.

 estimate_delta0